afduarte/honours/Notes.md

 ### Live-testing feature

 Allow admins to test their project configuration as it is being created by putting an excerpt of the input data through the configuration as it will at runtime.

-[Implementation detail]: Open live preview on a different tab, use local storage to share state across tabs.
+{Implementation detail}: Open live preview on a different tab, use local storage to share state across tabs.

 ### Fleshed out user system

 Allow 2 types of users: Annotator, Admin.

-Admin can create, edit, assign users to a project Annotator can only annotate on projects they've been assigned to.
+Admin can create, edit, assign users to a project

+Annotator can only annotate on projects they've been assigned to.

 ### Fully extensible through flexible API

-Ability to create new data import types, new data export types, new storage plugins [Implementation detail]: Use Go's plugin system
+Ability to create new data import types, new data export types, new storage plugins

+{Implementation detail}: Use Go's plugin system

-Ability to create new renderable components to customise UI [Implementation detail]: Allow Vue.js single file component file uploads
+Ability to create new renderable components to customise UI {Implementation detail}: Allow Vue.js single file component file uploads

 ### Smart suggestion system

 During project creation, user will be presented with suggestions that while opinionated, are based on research and try to optimise the workflow.

 Examples:

 * Split classification task into multiple binary classifications